top of page

 Collaborative work with Elena Anagnostopoulou (University of Crete) -- published (advanced access) 2024 in Linguistic Inquiry -- on grammatical gender, interpretability, and coordination resolution in Greek, with cross-linguistic comparisons with Icelandic and Bosnian/Croatian/Serbian;

-A collaborative project with Stanislao Zompì on person hierarchy effects with polite pronouns in Italian (submitted ms, presented at NELS, to be presented at Going Romance and the LSA annual meeting);
+A collaborative project with Stanislao Zompì on person hierarchy effects with polite pronouns in Italian (submitted ms, presented at NELS, Going Romance, and the 2025 LSA annual meeting);

 Work on the "Gender Locality Hypothesis" (published 2024 in Language): the idea that a noun's gender can only be affected by local elements, specifically contrasting (in)alienable possessors vs. alienable possessors in various unrelated languages (Teop, Jarawara, Yanyuwa, Coastal Marind);